docusign/code-examples-python/README.md

 For more information about the scopes used for obtaining authorization to use the eSignature API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).

-For a list of code examples that use the eSignature API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/esign-rest-api/how-to/code-launchers#examples-and-languages) the DocuSign Developer Center.
+For a list of code examples that use the eSignature API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/esign-rest-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

 ## Rooms API